Obelixx/EMP_University/notes.md

 	- [x] Create new MVC Project with default Authentication.
 	- [x] Create git repository.
 	- [x] Move database related code to separate project.
-	- [ ] Write database models.
+	- [x] Write database models.
 	- [x] (Add migrations.)
 They are on by default.
-	- [ ] Create method to fill demo data.
+	- [x] Create methods to fill demo data.
 	- [ ] Add "service" methods that provide data (for example: Courses lists with paging).
 	- [ ] A bit front-end - 4 tabs, two lists.